Board Responsibility & Liability

 - Remote

-work and lockdowns are driving a 50 percent increase in worldwide internet
+work and lockdowns are driving a 50% increase in worldwide internet

 traffic, leading to new cybercrime opportunities.
 (World Bank)